joonas-fi/joonas.fi/blog/_posts/2020/2020-02-24-go-is-not-a-simple-language.md

 `RoundTripper` is an interface, and `*http.Transport` is its concrete implementation.
 `ReverseProxy` takes `RoundTripper` but I gave it `*http.Transport` - it compiles and everything should be good, right?
-No, it crashed at runtime because the type of my fucking `var` was nil and not *typed nil*. (╯°□°)╯︵ ┻━┻
+No, it crashed at runtime because the value of my fucking variable was nil and not *at-runtime-typed nil*. (╯°□°)╯︵ ┻━┻

 Semi-unstructured struct member annotations
 -------------------------------------------

-To encode a struct as JSON, we can control the key name in JSON with a struct member annotation:
+To encode a struct as JSON, we can control the key name in JSON - with a struct member annotation:

 	type person struct {
 		Name string `json:"name"`